 PPMI is a landmark study launched by The Michael J. Fox Foundation in 2010 to deepen understanding of Parkinson's and find biomarkers: disease indicators that are critical missing links in the search for better Parkinson's treatments.

 Collecting and Sharing Parkinson's Information

 Across 33 clinical sites in 11 countries, more than 1,400 participants — people with and without Parkinson’s disease (PD) — are completing clinical exams, undergoing brain scans and contributing biological samples in the pursuit of a cure.
 This information is providing new insights into PD for the PPMI research team.
 And a simple online system allows researchers around the globe to access study data and request samples for use in their complementary research.
-Scientists have downloaded PPMI data nearly 3 million times, and the study has fielded more than 100 biosample requests.
-An $80-million study, PPMI is sponsored by The Michael J. Fox Foundation (MJFF) and funded by the Foundation in partnership with 26 biotech and pharmaceutical companies.
+Scientists have downloaded PPMI data more than 6 million times, and the study has fielded more than 100 biosample requests.
+A $100-million study, PPMI is sponsored by The Michael J. Fox Foundation (MJFF) and funded by the Foundation in partnership with 30 biotech and pharmaceutical companies.